Blogging can be a hobby as well as a business activity. You must report all income, even if the income is tax-free.

 Blogging is considered a commercial activity if it:

 - is carried on at own expense and risk

-- is aimed at having a particular scope and duration, and
+- is expected to have a certain scope and duration, and

 If the blogging is considered commercial activity, all income from the blog will be considered business income.